MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 # Use Microsoft Teams panels

 Microsoft Teams panels are compact digital display devices that are mounted right outside of your meeting spaces, typically near the entrance.
-These touch screen panels are dedicated Microsoft Teams devices that provide at-a-glance view about your meeting space and the scheduled meeting.
-With the vibrant color-coded LED and Home screen indicators, you can determine if the space is available or reserved even from a distance.
+These touchscreen panels are dedicated Microsoft Teams devices that provide at-a-glance view about your meeting space and the scheduled meeting.
+With the vibrant color-coded LED and Home screen indicators, you can determine if the space is available or reserved from a distance.
 You can use Teams panels to reserve an available meeting space for an ad-hoc meeting, on the spot.

-Teams panels devices come pre-integrated with Microsoft Teams and display meeting details that are scheduled through Outlook or Teams calendars.
+Teams panels devices come preinstalled with Microsoft Teams and display meeting details that are scheduled through Outlook or Teams calendars.

 This article provides guidance, to both end users and admins, on how to use the Teams panels devices.
 It also provides answers to the most [frequently asked questions](#frequently-asked-questions) about using these devices.